 - Difficulty in settling by themselves or in groups

-- Sometimes talk excessively, or act as the class clown in order to maintain adults focus of attention
+- Sometimes talk excessively, or act like the class clown to maintain the adults’ focus of attention

-- Difficulty in concentrating on the play, hypervigilant to what adults are doing, easily distracted
+- Difficulty in concentrating on the play, hypervigilant about what adults are doing, easily distracted

 You may notice behaviour like this: